Mercedes 6.9 powered Sbarro Gullwing

 UPDATE

 At first look this indeed looks like a W126 chassis vehicle.
-As a eagle eyed reader pointed out this has the W116 dash, something I easily recognize from my days of 6.9 ownership, and distinctive U.S. market 116 servo climate control center console, something my 6.9 didn’t have being grey market.
+This has the W116 dash, something I easily recognize from my days of 6.9 ownership, and distinctive U.S. market 116 servo climate control center console, something my 6.9 didn’t have being grey market.

 Two sources I used in digging up some info, Customizing and Tuning Mercedes by Heitz and Neff and Extraordinary Automobiles by Vann and Asaria both list Sbarro as using 500SEC W126 chassis as the basis for these conversions, calling it first the Shahin 1000 and then the 500 Portes Papillon Gullwing.
 It turns out they did use 116 chassis parts when using the 6.9 liter engine as opposed to the 5.0 or the 5.0 twin turbo option.
 Apparently the 6.9 motor was not available with the twin turbo option.
 It was one or the other, though who knows, money could lead companies like this to do strange things for customers.